bionode/bionode/README.md

 of their methods in JavaScript.

-Currently, this project seeks methods to manipulate biological data and not to visually represent it, unlike [BioJS](http://www.ebi.ac.uk/Tools/biojs/registry/index.html) which is a project of "Reusable components for presenting Biological data".
+Currently, this project seeks methods to manipulate biological data and not to visually represent it, ~~unlike [BioJS](http://www.ebi.ac.uk/Tools/biojs/registry/index.html) which is a project of "Reusable components for presenting Biological data"~~.
+Update: BioJS 2.0 is aiming to also work server side and currently collaborating with Bionode (see [issue 9](https://github.com/bionode/bionode/issues/9)).

 ### Contributors
 Please see the file [contributors.md](contributors.md) for a list.